Zozo62442/running-club/README.md

 * Headings: Montserrat, sans-serif — bold, modern, energetic
 * Body: Open Sans, sans-serif — highly legible for paragraphs and lists

+I chose the above fonts, as they are meant to be easy to read and also serious enough for a running-club.
+The text is sized using rem, to allow users to easily adjust them

 ### Colour Scheme
-Colour scheme was chosen based on the palette of energetic “sunrise” and “track” hues to evoke motion and community fitting running:
+Colour scheme was chosen based on the palette of energetic “sunrise” and “track” hues to evoke motion and community fitting running.
+Additionally the stark contrast is supposed to help colour blind people contrast the different aspects of the page:

 [Contrast Grid](/docs/colours-runners-club.png)
 | CSS Name                 | HEX       | Comment                       |